 Shut Down Demanding Applications in the Task Manager

-The Task Manager provides information about the CPU, memory, and disk usage of your apps.
+The Task Manager provides information about your apps’ CPU, memory, and disk usage.
 This makes it an excellent tool for identifying battery-draining applications.

 Visit the Task Manager regularly to save battery power and shut down demanding applications.